 - If you have problems while traveling such as nausea, dizziness, vomiting, ear pain, etc, you should consult your doctor before traveling and get the appropriate medicine to take care of it.

 - During takeoff and landing, the cabin pressure changes which may cause ear blocking and ear pain.
 This may be relieved by chewing gum, or by opening your mouth widely as if you were yawning.
 Carry candies to chew and some cotton balls to stuff your ears, as they are not provided in most of the international flights.

 - If you are diabetic or a gastric patient, you may request fruits in the airplane while traveling.

-- If you are already having a cold, it will get worse while traveling.
+- If you already have a cold, it may get worse while traveling.
 It is advisable to carry some nasal drops or other cold medicines.
 You should always consult your doctor first regarding this.

 - If you get seriously ill or injured while visiting the US, you may have to visit a doctor or hospital.
 This can be extremely expensive.
 To ensure you are not stuck with a medical bill that is larger than what you can afford, you should invest in visitors insurance for the full duration of your USA trip.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?